openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 `MyComponent` is the class name.
 The module is listed as `my_component.my_component` because the `my_component` package contains the `my_component.py` file and the `my_component.py` file contains the `MyComponent` class.

+The `[options.package_data]` section is optional.
+It should be used when there are non-Python files in a package directory that should be included when the component is installed.

 **4\.
 Create descriptor.json file in MyComponent/plugin-files/descriptor:**